tylerjssmith/website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Tyler Smith builds tools to investigate cyber threats.
+Tyler Smith builds security tools for data pipelines and computational workflows, with a particular interest in regulated environments.
 He has over 7 years of experience developing machine learning models and data pipelines, and holds Security+.

-Tyler developed [pkgaudit](https://tylerjssmith.github.io/pkgaudit/), a static analysis security tool for R packages -- an often-overlooked attack surface in regulated environments handling sensitive data.
-He also built a [network intrusion detection model](https://github.com/tylerjssmith/cic-ids-2017) trained on 2.8 million flows to detect ten attack types with recall above 0.96, and a [serverless vulnerability-enrichment pipeline](https://github.com/tylerjssmith/inspector-llm-enricher) that uses AI/LLMs to triage cloud vulnerability findings while defending against prompt injection.
+Tyler develops and maintains [pkgaudit](https://tylerjssmith.github.io/pkgaudit/), a package-aware static analysis security tool that identifies security-relevant code across the R package lifecycle -- addressing an under-appreciated software supply chain risk in regulated analytics environments.

+His other security projects span network threat detection, cloud vulnerability management, and AI security, including a [network intrusion detection model](https://github.com/tylerjssmith/cic-ids-2017) trained on 2.8 million flows and a [serverless vulnerability-enrichment pipeline](https://github.com/tylerjssmith/inspector-llm-enricher) hardened against prompt injection.

-Tyler earned a PhD in epidemiology, where he learned to separate signal from noise and quantify uncertainty.
-He applies the same discipline to security: distinguishing meaningful threats from false positives and building systems that support defensible decisions.
-Before earning his PhD, Tyler worked in environmental risk assessment and often appeared before federal and state regulatory agencies, including the U.S. Food and Drug Administration.
+Tyler earned a PhD in epidemiology, where he built reproducible analyses and data pipelines for regulated research.
+He brings a practitioner’s understanding of data science and analytic workflows, helping him design security controls that protect pipelines without losing sight of their purpose.
+Earlier in his career, Tyler worked in environmental risk assessment and frequently engaged with federal and state regulatory agencies, including the U.S. Food and Drug Administration.